excellalabs/docker-workshop-2/README.2.md

 1. Clean up your pods, `kubectl delete deploy/pingpong`

+//TODO add exercise to kill one and have it spin back up

 ## Overview: Kubernetes Services

 A service is a stable address for a pod/bunch of pods, used to connect to our pods. `kube-dns` will then allow us to resolve it by name.
 Services expose your pod externally.